aws-samples/serverless-store-finder/README.md

 ### Prerequisites

-1. You will require an AWS account, and sufficient AWS IAM permissions to deploy the resources into that account.
+- You will require an AWS account, and sufficient AWS IAM permissions to deploy the resources into that account.
+- The store finder front-end has been developed using the [Vue.js 3.0](https://vuejs.org/) framework.
+You will need to have [npm](https://www.npmjs.com/package/npm), the JavaScript package manager, installed on your machine.

+### Downloading the code

-2. Both API patterns are deployed using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).
+1. Both API patterns are deployed using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).
 Follow the steps in the [official documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the latest release of the AWS Serverless Application Model Command Line Interface (CLI) for your operating system.
   Once successfully installed, running `sam --version` will return the SAM CLI version.
   >The AWS SAM CLI requires appropriate permissions to provision resources in the chosen AWS account.
 Ensure that [access key and secret access keys](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) have been created using AWS IAM, and that `aws configure` has been used to register them locally on your machine.
-2. The store finder front-end has been developed using the [Vue.js 3.0](https://vuejs.org/) framework.
-All front-end code, back-end code and AWS SAM templates required by both API patterns are stored in the [serverless-store-finder repository](https://github.com/aws-samples/serverless-store-finder).
+2. All front-end code, back-end code and AWS SAM templates required by both API patterns are stored in the [serverless-store-finder repository](https://github.com/aws-samples/serverless-store-finder).
 Run `git clone` to download all required files to your local machine.
 ```
 git clone https://github.com/aws-samples/serverless-store-finder
 ```